Cleiti/D.-zibethinus_WGS/README.md

 # D.zibethinus_WGS
-Replication of WGS analysis of Durian, from paper by Teh et. al. (doi:10.1038/ng.3972).
+Replication of WGS analysis of Durian, from article by Teh et. al., 2017 (doi:10.1038/ng.3972).
 Course project in Genome Analysis 2023, Uppsala University.

 For Project plan and aim, see Wiki